 From Ohio History Central

-Tenskwatawa (also known as The Prophet), a member of the Shawnee Indians, was born in 1775.
+Tenskwatawa (also known as The Prophet), a member of the Shawnee natives, was born in 1775.
 Named Lalawethika (the Rattle), his mother abandoned him in 1779.
-By all accounts, Lalawethika was a homely child and lacked the physical abilities that his other siblings, including his elder brother Tecumseh, enjoyed.
+By all accounts, Lalawethika lacked the physical abilities that his other siblings, including his elder brother Tecumseh, enjoyed.
 His older siblings refused to train him in hunting and fighting.
 He was so unskilled with a bow and arrow that he blinded himself in his right eye with a wayward arrow.
 As an adult, he became reliant on the kindness of his fellow tribesmen to feed himself and his family.
 He also turned to alcohol to forget his problems, quickly becoming dependent upon liquor.
 Not having the physical abilities to become a warrior, Lalawethika attempted to learn the ways of his village's medicine man.
 When the man died in 1804, Lalawethika quickly proved unable to meet his people's needs.
 They remembered the drunken Lalawethika and did not respect his medicinal abilities.
 He quickly turned back to alcohol to provide himself with solace.

 Tecumseh and Tenskwatawa continued their struggle.
 During the War of 1812, they allied themselves with the British against the United States.
 During this conflict, Tecumseh lost his life at the Battle of the Thames in 1813.
 The Prophet then sought to assume control of his brother's followers.
-Unfortunately for the Prophet, most Indians remembered his claims before the Battle of Tippecanoe and rejected his leadership.
-For the remainder of his life, Tenskwatawa continued to seek power among the Shawnee Indians.
+Unfortunately for the Prophet, most Native Americans remembered his claims before the Battle of Tippecanoe and rejected his leadership.
+For the remainder of his life, Tenskwatawa continued to seek power among the Shawnee natives.
 He first lived in Canada but eventually returned to Michigan, Indiana, and Ohio, moving from village to village, seeking a following among the Shawnee.
 In 1826, the Prophet moved with most Ohio and Indiana Shawnee to a reservation in modern-day Kansas.
 Here, the Prophet's quest for power continued.
 By the end of his life, Tenskwatawa lived in his own village with only his family.
 The other Shawnee people chose to live in the villages of younger and more prominent leaders.
 The Prophet died in November 1836.
-While the Prophet once was the catalyst for one of the greatest Indian alliances in history, he died a virtually forgotten figure.
+While the Prophet once was the catalyst for one of the greatest Native American alliances in history, he died a virtually forgotten figure.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.